marafathussain/ML_book_easy/chapters/chapter1.md

 4. **Theoretical understanding**: We know more about why deep learning works
 5. **Diverse applications**: Success across many domains, not just narrow tasks

-That said, not every AI startup will succeed, and some applications wo not pan out.
+That said, not every AI startup will succeed, and some applications will not pan out.
 Realistic expectations remain important.

 ## 1.4 How Machine Learning Works: Core Principles